leonelombardo/coderhouse-reactjs/README.md

 You'll need [NodeJS](https://nodejs.org/) and [Git](https://git-scm.com/).

-Open your preferred terminal and run `git clone https://github.com/leonelombardo/coderhouse-reactjs` then change your directory position by running `cd ecommerce`.
+Open your preferred terminal and run `git clone https://github.com/leonelombardo/flip` then change your directory position by running `cd flip`.

 ## How to run this project.